Many-Body Localization in the Age of Classical Computing: Numerical methods for MBL

 The dimension of the matrix ${V_{m}^{\dagger}} HV_{m}\in\mathbb{C}^{m\times m}$ is \emph{small}, $m\ll\mathcal{N}$, and its exponential can be straightforwardly computed with the full ED algorithm, while the dimension of the Krylov space, $m$, is continuously increased until the updated state $\ket{\psi{(t_0+\Delta t)}}$ converges to the desired precision~\cite{Luitz17b}.

 Both Chebyshev and Krylov time evolution algorithms utilize the sparse structure of the Hamiltonian matrix and allow for an efficient, numerically exact, calculation of the time-evolved state $\ket{ \psi(t)}$ under a many-body Hamiltonian $\hat H$.
 The range of system sizes available to those methods extends significantly beyond the capabilities of full ED.
 Computations performed on single nodes of present-day supercomputers allow to reach Hilbert space dimension $\approx 10^9$ \cite{Luitz17, Varma17}, corresponding to $L=32$ for the XXZ spin chain \eqref{Hxxz}, and time scales of the order of $10^3$ tunneling times~\cite{Sierant23slow}.
 Implementation of the methods that employs internode communication allows to tackle time evolution for $\mathcal N \approx 10^{10}$, which corresponds to $L=36$ for the XXZ spin chain \cite{Brenes19}.
+For specifically arranged many-body dynamics in which a finite number of subsystems interact only sporadically in time, but otherwise evolve independently, hybrid Schrödinger-Feynman techniques may offer an advantage~\cite{Richter24simulating} over the Chebyshev and Krylov time evolution algorithms.